thavlik/machine-learning-portfolio/experiments/doom/README.md

 - [decino](https://www.youtube.com/c/decino)
 - [Zero Master](https://www.youtube.com/channel/UCiVZWY9LmrJFOg3hWGjyBbw)

-The dataset is compiled by taking the original videos (~167 Gb worth) and re-encoding them into fixed-duration, 320x240 @ 10fps videos.
+The dataset is compiled by taking the original videos (~167 Gb worth) and re-encoding them as 320x240 @ 15fps videos (18 Gb, reduction of 80-90%).
 This allows data loaders to retrieve random frames at training speeds (128-1024 frames/sec) whereas the raw 1080p video can only be sampled at ~3 frames/sec (i7 7800X @ 3.5 GHz).

-TODO: The compiler is currently a work in progress.
-When the dataset is compiled, this page will link to it.

 ## TODO
 - Dataset compiler